influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 #### Deprecating an option

-To deprecate a plugin open, remove the option from the `sample.conf` file and add the deprecation information to the structure field in the code.
+To deprecate a plugin option, remove the option from the `sample.conf` file and add the deprecation information to the structure field in the code.
 If you for for example want to deprecate the `ssl_enabled` option in `inputs.example` you should add